 Bouldering also uses the French system, with boulder problems ranging from 4 to 8c+.
 However, when using the French system, the same rock climbing grade number in rock climbing does not match the difficulty as that grade number in bouldering.
 For example, a 7a boulder problem is more physically demanding than a 7a climbing route.

 Another commonly used system in bouldering is the V-system, which starts at V0 and goes all the way up to V17, an extremely difficult grade that very few have climbed.

 Gear for Rock Climbers vs. Gear for Boulderers

 Given that rock climbing and bouldering are performed in such different manners, it’s no surprise that they require different climbing gear needs.
 Rock climbers need significantly more climbing gear than boulderers.

-Aside from the chalk and climbing shoes that any type of climbing requires, rock climbing calls for a harness, a rope, quickdraws, a personal anchor system, a belay device, and a helmet.
+Aside from the chalk and climbing shoes that any type of climbing requires, rock climbing calls for a harness, a rope, quickdraws, a personal anchor system, a belay device ( made up of an ATC and Carabiner) and lastly, a helmet.
 On the other hand, all you need to boulder is a crashpad and some trustworthy friends to spot you.

 Which is more beginner-friendly

 Rock climbing and bouldering both pose distinct challengers for beginners.
 One the one hand, rock climbing is a mentally difficult sport to begin.
 It can be a great challenge for those who suffer from fear of heights.
 Also, there are a lot of safety measures that must be learned and memorised.